 40. Music – MINI JAMBOX Wireless Bluetooth Speaker has great sound and can provide perfect background music for socializing in the hall or blasting your music in your room when your roommate isn’t around.

-46. Vineyard Vines – there are so many great things in this store for women and men, especially the lightweight pjs, boxer shorts, vests and school gear that are especially awesome.
+45. Vineyard Vines– there are so many great things in this store for women and men, especially the lightweight pjs, fleece jackets and many of my favorites can be customized with my college logo.

 46. Herschel Supply Co.
 Pop Quiz, Navy, One Size – these are really nice and how great to have a backpack with pockets that aren’t filled with crumbs dating back to junior year in high school?